jasonbot/weblog/content/weblog/babys-first-rag.md

 # Trying it Out

-## You Have to Post The entire Transcript Over and Over
+## You Have to Post the Entire Transcript Over and Over

 One of the shortcomings of LLMs (with no escape that I know of) is the conversation has to _fully be injected into the LLM to maintain state_.
 So what I'll do is pipe an initial state with a question into the model, get the response from Llama, append a question, and do another round trip.